 What can be said about a book that so much has already been said about?
 Rich Dad Poor Dad has been published for a little less than 2 decades now and it’s author, Robert Kiyosaki, has sold more than 26 million copies since.

 The basic premise of this book revolves around Kiyosaki’s childhood, where he grew up with two dads.
 The second dad in the book is allegory, but he uses the two dads to describe the two schools of advice he received during his upbringing.
-The first was from Dad #1 (Poor Dad), his real father, who has advanced degrees from some of the best universities in the country and who continues to work for another company in order to support his family.
+The first was from Dad #1 (Poor Dad), his real father.
+Poor Dad has advanced degrees from some of the best universities and continues to work for another company to support his family.
 Poor Dad advises Robert to get his Masters and work at a Fortune 500 company till he’s 60.
 Dad #2 (Rich Dad) never completed the eighth grade.
 Rich Dad advises Robert to work for himself, take risks, and invest his money.
-Throughout the book, Robert illustrates how, despite his lack of formal education, Rich Dad is able to achieve financial independence, travel, and donate millions to charity while Poor Dad still has to worry about paying his bills on time.
+Throughout the book, Robert illustrates how, despite his lack of formal education, Rich Dad is able to achieve financial independence, travel, and donate to charity.
+Meanwhile, Poor Dad still has to worry about paying his bills on time.
 How did Rich Dad do it?
 By understanding how financial literacy is from a young age.

-Despite some of its questionable segments, this book has really influenced me because it’s given me a glimpse at what an alternate path to success is.
+Despite some of its questionable segments, this book was very influential to me.
+It's given me a glimpse at what an alternate path to success is.
 I’m not going to create the next Snapchat or Whatsapp.
-Nor am I going to get paid 2% on a $3 billion banking deal or get paid six figures to perform three to four surgeries a year.
-But I CAN take steps to buy real estate and slowly grow a portfolio of properties that will eventually produce steady cash flow for the long term.
+Nor am I going to get paid 2% on a $3 billion banking deal.
+Nor will I ever get paid six figures to perform three to four surgeries a year.
+But I CAN take steps to buy real estate and slowly grow my wealth to eventually produce steady cash flow for the long term.
 I CAN look into starting a modest business that can make me money while I sleep.
 And so can anyone reading this post.

-For all the reasons above, I give this book 3/5 stars.
+For all the reasons above, I give this book a 3.5/5.
 I would recommend anyone interested in this book to read it with an open mind but also with a judicious one, because doing what Kiyosaki did is not as easy at he makes it look.